Bahn-X/swift-composable-navigator/Documentation/Deeplinking.md

 # ComposableDeeplinking
-ComposableDeeplinking is part of the ComposableNavigator package and enables you to parse url scheme like `Deeplink`s to `RoutingPath`s.
+ComposableDeeplinking is part of the ComposableNavigator package and enables you to parse url scheme like `Deeplink`s to navigation paths.

 # Setting up an URL scheme
 1. Open the project file<br/>